ibm-cloud-docs/log-analysis/adoption.md

 * You must configure a bucket that complies with the EU-Supported and GDPR regulations.
 For the list of COS EU-supported endpoints, see [EU-supported endpoints](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed).

     For example, consider the following scenarios:

-    * For a bucket with **single site** resiliency, you can create the bucket in Amsterdam or Milan.

     * For a bucket with **regional** resiliency, you can create the bucket in the `EU-DE` location to keep the data in Frankfurt.